TheCodedSelf/thecodedself.github.io/_posts/2018-01-23-AutoResizing-Masks.md

 ---
 permalink: /autoresizing-masks/
-title: "AutoResizing Masks and You"
+title: "Autoresizing Masks and You"
 ---

 You're an Autolayout Wizard.
 You know Interface Builder like the back of your hand.
 Then, one day, you create a simple UIView, add it as a subview with some elegantly crafted constraints, and.. it blows up in your face.
 What gives?